The Project Period#

 Name the PDF file with the group name you were assigned on Learn (e.g., Cars03.pdf).

-Project Exam Day#
+Project Presentation Day#

 The project accounts for 20% of the course grade.